jaysonsantos/rust-talk/README.md

 - Fast as C and flexible as C++.
 - Memory safe, no leaks and it does not use a GC.
 - Abstraction without cost.
-- Easy to understand after you fight with the error system.
+- Easy to understand after you fight with the error system and the borrowing.
-- It uses pattern matching instead of throwing exceptions or returning a parameter with error and the other with the value.
+- It uses pattern matching to deal with results and optionals instead of throwing exceptions or returning a parameter with error and the other with the value.

 ---